Build Page, Project Designer (C#)

 Use the Build page of the Project Designer to specify the project's build configuration properties.
 This page applies to Visual C# projects only.

 To access the Build page, choose a project node (not the Solution node) in Solution Explorer.
-Then choose View, Property Pages on the menu.
-When the Project Designer appears, choose the Build tab.
+Then choose Project, Properties on the menu bar.
+When the Project Designer appears, click the Build tab.

 Configuration and Platform